 - How long do users spend on a given page, on average?

 - Which sales-boosting websites do you use the most?

 - Is social media advertising more or less effective than traffic from organic search?

 - Which promotional methods are resulting in visitors who don’t stay long enough to convert?

 - How many people are checking out your site for the first time versus coming back regularly?

 - How many consumers who add an item to their shopping basket go on to finish the purchase?

 - Which mobile platforms see the greatest traffic to your site?

-Google Analytics can help you answer these questions and more so that you may better inform your marketing, website, product, pricing, copywriting, and other business decisions.
+GA4 can help you answer these questions and more so that you may better inform your marketing, website, product, pricing, copywriting, and other business decisions.